Why there is a need for Marketing a Bug?

 The first things that come to my mind as I start writing this article are the words of Cem Kaner – “The best tester isn’t the one who finds the most bugs or who embarrasses most programmers.
 The best tester is the one who gets most bugs fixed.”

-Isn’t it obvious that any bug logged in a bug management system should be fixed by the developers?
-The answer is No. Factors like time to market the product, time to complete project on schedule and developers working in impractical tight schedules etc. force companies to release the product with few bugs which won’t affect the user largely.
+Isn’t it obvious that any bug logged in a bug management system should be fixed by the developer?
+The answer is No. Factors like time to market the product, time to complete the project on schedule and developers working in impractical tight schedules etc. force companies to release the product with few bugs which won’t affect the users largely.

-Who gives the confidence to the management that the bugs present in the product won’t impact the customer’s confidence, reliability and the interest of stakeholders? – The Testing Engineer or Testing team – it is the duty of test engineer to get bugs fixed that might have negative impact on product quality.
+Who gives the confidence to the management m stating that the bugs present in the product won’t impact the customer’s confidence, reliability and the interest of stakeholders? – The Testing Engineer or the Testing team – it is the duty of each test engineer to get bugs fixed that might have the negative impact on product quality.

 The priority of the bug, in my opinion, largely depends on how an issue is presented by the tester to the development and management teams.

 Think of it like advertising or marketing the issue – this involves 2 steps:

 - Know everything about the bug, so any further details can be explained better